Burhan3737/Coldo/README.md

    Easily upload a CSV file containing your email list.
 Coldo will automatically extract and manage the emails for you.

 2. **Choose Your Template**:
    Select from your custom templates, or create a new one tailored to your outreach needs.
-Use placeholders like `{{username}}` to personalize your emails.
+Use placeholders to personalize your emails.

 3. **Start Your Campaign**:
    Once your list and template are ready, hit send, and watch your emails fly!
 Coldo ensures your messages are delivered quickly and efficiently.